nautobot/nautobot-app-design-builder/docs/user/design_development.md

 ### Context Validations

 Sometimes design data needs to be validated before a design can be built.
 The Design Builder provides a means for a design context to determine if it is valid and can/should the implementation proceed.
 After a design job creates and populates a design context, the job will call any methods on the context where the method name begins with `validate_`.
-These methods should not accept any arguments other than `self` and should either return `None` when valid or should raise `design_builder.DesignValidationError`.
+These methods should not accept any arguments other than `self` and should either return `None` when valid or should raise `nautobot_design_builder.DesignValidationError`.
 In the above Context example, the design context checks to see if a site with the same name already exists, and if so it raises an error.
 Any number of validation methods can exist in a design context.
 Each will be called in the order it is defined in the class.

 ## Design Templates